 Overall the multiplayer feels slow.
 Shotguns and SMGs remain decent in power, but they are completely outshone by assault and sniper rifles.
 Rushers, using lightweight weapons, are brutally decimated by the careful and the calculated.
 This makes for a more tactical Call of Duty, which some will like, and others will not.
 Weapon balance is, as always, something that will require constant tweaking.

 While controls remain smooth, the added ability to mantle objects, lean and slide feels a little awkward.
 The fluidity of movement just does not compare to the likes of Crysis 3 or, for those who have played it, Titanfall.
 Infinity Ward’s slide gameplay mechanic replaces Treyarch’s “dolphin dive”, which have both attempted, and failed, to discourage players from “dropshotting”.
-If you don’t want players to suddenly go prone and cheat the system, then remove prone!
-Nothing honourable has ever been achieved by someone crawling around on their belly.

 The map design is frankly diabolical, and downright depressing.
 On current-gen consoles, now with a maximum of 12 players populating games instead of 18, many maps feel absolutely huge and empty.
 Conversely, on the smaller maps, chaos ensues all of the time.
 Classic Call of Duty map design has been totally abandoned, and close-quarter matches ultimately descend into running around shooting people in the back, until you yourself get shot in the back.
 Too many routes, and too many elevated positions, result in an experience of pure insanity that will frustrate and drive you bonkers.

 It’s disappointing to see so much work undone.
-Infinity Ward have chosen to completely ignore any improvements that Treyarch made with Black Ops 2, and have instead gone off on a random tangent.
+Infinity Ward has chosen to completely ignore any improvements that Treyarch made with Black Ops 2, and have instead gone off on a random tangent.
 The game has travelled backwards.
 This is the follow-up to Black Ops 2?
 To Modern Warfare 3?
 Well, it certainly doesn’t feel like it.
 Is this a result of annualisation?
 Of starting to develop a game before you’ve even seen the final build of the title it is supposed to follow?

 A tweaked version of the Black Ops 2 “Pick 10” system returns, which makes for a nice amount of class customisation options.
 In Ghosts players can now finally customise their avatar’s head, outfit, gender, and more.
 Almost everything is available from the get-go, with the “Squad Points” currency allowing eager gamers to pick exactly what they want to rock, without having to level up for hours first.
 This is very much appreciated and places everyone on a level playing field.

-While removing much-loved gametypes was a definite mistake; Infinity Ward have added a few promising modes.
+While removing much-loved gametypes was a definite mistake; Infinity Ward has added a few promising modes.
 “Hunted” and “Grind” are both okay, but could use a little tweaking.
 “Cranked” is definitely the most welcome addition.
 It ruthlessly punishes campers, and empowers those who rush and kill quickly.
 This is exactly the kind of progress I wanted from Infinity Ward.
 I wanted them to see a problem, in this case excessive camping (“defensive play”), and fix it.

-“Extinction Mode” is good fun too, and evidence that Infinity Ward are wonderfully capable at innovating when they want to be.
+“Extinction Mode” is good fun too, and evidence that Infinity Ward is wonderfully capable at innovating when they want to be.
 It’s a similar experience to Treyarch’s “Zombies Mode”, but with a little more substance and more interesting enemies.
 Players can spend points on various skills which aid you in taking down waves of menacing aliens.
 For the best experience I’d recommend playing with three friends, as playing with strangers often results in the failure of team challenges and the loss of valuable skill points.

 The Call of Duty: Ghosts single-player campaign does what it is supposed to.
 You play as an incorruptible American force; you are loaded with weapons and equipment, and you face an army of inaccurate and grenade-happy bad guys.
 A glorified weapon tutorial, with a few pretty things to look at during the five hours you’ll spend playing it.
-Despite having a prestigious writer interweaving the scenes, the single-player is once again vastly overshadowed by the multiplayer component, which itself is not all that impressive.
+Despite having a prestigious writer interweaving the scenes, the single-player is once again vastly overshadowed by the multiplayer component, which itself is ultimately not all that impressive.

-Publisher Activision really needs to consider the direction that this franchise is going in, and if it will be able to compete with the likes of Battlefield 4, Titanfall and Destiny.
+Publisher Activision desperately needs to consider the direction that this franchise is going in, and if it will be able to compete with the likes of Battlefield 4, Titanfall and Destiny.
 Perhaps the introduction of these capable competitors will be healthy for Call of Duty, and force a well-needed revolution.